As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Minerals

-These objects should be handled in a specific manner and tools like picks or rock hammers need to be chosen carefully to keep the integrity of the mineral.
+These objects should be handled in a specific manner, and tools like picks or rock hammers must be chosen carefully to keep the integrity of the mineral.

-When reviewing the tools that are needed for rockhounding, you want them to be strong.
+When reviewing the tools needed for rockhounding, you want them to be strong.
 Your tools should be working for you and not against you.

-This means that a chisel should be strong and accurate enough to easily chip away at a stone.
+This means a chisel should be solid and accurate enough to chip away at a stone easily.

-Rockhounding Tool Tip: Always look at the reviews to see what others are saying.
-As you look at these reviews you want the star rating to be above 4-stars.
-When you look to see what others are saying, see if you can identify how they are using their tools.
-Did they use a chisel for a harder stone, or did they use a crack hammer for a fossil?
+Rockhounding Tool Tip: Look at the reviews to see what others say.
+As you look at these reviews, you want a rating above four stars.
+When you look to see what others are saying, see if you can identify how they use their tools.
+Did they use a chisel for a more burdensome stone or a crack hammer for a fossil?

 Recommended Picks For Rockhounding